 #3 The Vagabond (1916)

 The film opens with the Tramp causing a brawl in a bar while trying to musically make some money.
 He flees to the country where he meets a traveling group of gypsies, and he falls in love with one of them, Edna.
 He rescues her from the abusive group, but she meets an artist and falls in love with him instead.
 He paints her and his remarkable painting features her unique shamrock birthmark.
 Wealthy arts patrons witness the painting and recognize her.
 They come to rescue her, offering the Tramp money in exchange, which he refuses.
 She is whisked away in a car only to turn around and ask the Tramp to join her in the end.
-This short film is extraordinary for its complex plot, more sophisticated cinematic techniques, Urban/Western themes, and melodramatic romantic subplot which will be featured in later Chaplin productions.
+This short film is extraordinary for its complex plot, more sophisticated cinematic techniques, Urban/Western themes, and melodramatic romantic subplot which will be featured in many later Chaplin productions.

 #4 One A.M.
 (1916)